rcap107/skrub-talks/includes/data_ops/_learner.md

 ## Exporting the plan in a `learner` {.smaller}
-The **Learner** is a stand-alone object that works like a scikit-learn estimator that takes a dictionary as input rather than just `X` and `y`.
+The **Learner** is an estimator that takes a dictionary as input rather than just `X` and `y`.